AI Chip Stocks’ Meltdown Is an Excellent Buying Opportunity

 There’s no sugarcoating it.
-AI chip stocks got obliterated yesterday.
+AI chip stocks got obliterated this week.
 We saw hot picks like ASML (ASML), Nova (NVMI), Camtek (CAMT), Celestica (CLS), Applied Materials (AMAT), Advanced Micro Devices (AMD) and Lam Research (LRCX) all drop nearly 10% or more.

 But the evidence suggests that this is a time to be greedy when others are fearful…

-Note: Editor’s Note: Eric Fry, here.
-Today, my InvestorPlace colleague Luke Lango is joining us to discuss the volatility AI chip stocks suffered this week… and why he sees this as a current opportunity.